 Remember to highlight your property’s best features.
 Whether it be plenty of storage space, loads of natural light, an off-street parking space or an ensuite bathroom, your property is sure to have something that gives it the WOW factor.
 For older properties, why not mention the original flooring or timeless marble bench tops - you never know, it might attract the perfect tenant.

-Spelling mistakes and grammar errors in rental listings are the equivalent of wearing track pants to a job interview: sloppy and unprofessional.
+Spelling mistakes and grammar errors in rental listings is equivalent to wearing track pants to a job interview: sloppy and unprofessional.
 What sort of landlord are you going to be, if you can’t even use spell check?

 Show from the start that you are a professional, first class landlord.
 This will set the tone for any future dealings.

-Use high quality photographs that match the property description in the listing.
-There is no point saying a property has loads of natural light, if the photos are dark and dingy.
+Use high-quality photographs that match the property listings description.
+There is no point saying a property has loads of natural light if the photos are dark and dingy.
 Give consideration to the best time of day to take photos and make sure the property is tidy and clean.

 Take care to avoid classic photo faux pas such as catching your own reflection in the bathroom mirror.
 This will only distract from the room you are trying to photograph and will make you seem unprofessional.

 Always proofread a listing and if you know this isn’t your strength, ask a friend or colleague to run an eye over it for you.